OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Correct Answer: A

 Explanation — A (Correct): To properly evaluate license compliance, you must gather the identity of the component, its specific licenses, and exactly how it will be used or linked within the product.
-Copyleft obligations (such as sharing source code) change significantly depending on whether and how components are linked together.
+Organization policy rules and license obligations (such as sharing of source code) can change significantly depending on whether and how components are used and linked.

 Explanation — B (Incorrect): Source code scanning solutions identify components, versions, and licenses by analyzing the files and codebase metadata directly.
 They do not rely on a developer's manual form entry to detect basic version numbers.